-Our chinchilla does not like fresh fruit or veggies (maybe because he never had them for the first years of his life) but he does like dried fruit and veggie chinchilla treats from the pet store.
+Our chinchilla does not like fresh fruit or veggies (maybe because he never had them at a young age) but he does like dried fruit and veggie chinchilla treats from the pet store.
+We give him a total of 1 or 2 fruit and/or veggie treats a day.
+A proper diet is important the health small animals.
 This seems obvious but avoid chocolate, caffeine, sugar, and high-fat treats as these can lead to serious medical problems.

 Chinchillas Are Self Grooming

 Chinchillas do a fantastic job grooming themselves but they do need access to a dust bath at least twice a week.
 We have a chinchilla dust bath house which we place in the cage for about 15 minutes twice a week.
 He goes in and rolls around which makes his coat all soft and fluffy.
 We remove the dust bath house after he is done so he doesn’t make a mess all the time.
 Chinchillas do not need a water bath- avoid getting chinchillas wet as this can be dangerous for their sensitive body temperature.

 While chinchillas do an excellent job keeping their thick fur clean, they need your help with the habitat.
 The cage we have has a pull out drawer for catching his pee and poo so that makes that part much easier.
 The chinchilla cage should be cleaned and disinfected weekly.
 Rinse and allow the cage to completely dry before placing your chinchilla back inside.